Vinicius-Ishimoto/Optimal-Control-Classes-for-MATLAB/README.md

       Q = tan(X)^2-Y/X;  % equations to be computed

  In the example, the 10 points over time of "X" are the 1-10 derivatives of the problem, where the "Y" points are the 11-20 derivatives.

+ To return the variables after all the calculation is done:

+     - double(Q): return the vectorized variables;
+     - jacobian(Q): jacobian of "Q" as a sparse matrix.
+Each column represents the derivatives with the location defined before.